 - Team approach to treatment: Our specialists, including orthopaedic oncologists, musculoskeletal radiologists, medical oncologists, radiation oncologists, pathologists, nurses, and other professionals, pool their expertise to develop a comprehensive evaluation and an individualized treatment plan for you.

 - Access to clinical trials: With the backing of MD Anderson Cancer Center, one of the nation’s pioneers in medical oncology research and development, our doctors are active in a wide variety of clinical trials.
-All patients at MD Anderson Cooper are candidates for promising, cutting-edge treatment options that may not be available anywhere else in the region.
+All patients at MD Anderson Cancer Center at Cooper are candidates for promising, cutting-edge treatment options that may not be available anywhere else in the region.

 - Advanced diagnostic capabilities: We have access to many advanced diagnostic tests that can accurately detect a giant cell tumor.
 Your doctor may use a combination of imaging scans such as X-ray or specialized bone scans that use nuclear imaging to detect bone diseases and tumors.
 A needle biopsy may also be required, and we are proud to work alongside expert pathologists who will assist in achieving your precise diagnosis.